 Features listed below can be found in class CITY.
-We want to find out which features are commands and which features are queries [Touch Of Class, page 29].
-Let us have a look at the feature definition.
-If it appears in the form:
+You task is to find out which features are commands and which features are queries [Touch Of Class, page 29].
+You are supposed to base your decision on the feature definition rather then its name (the name can give you a hint, but it can also be misleading sometimes).
+If the feature definition appears in the class text in the form:

-feature_name: CLASS_NAME or feature_name (...): CLASS_NAME,
+feature\name: CLASS\NAME or feature\name (...): CLASS\NAME,